uxlfoundation/oneDNN/doc/graph/fusion_patterns/sdpa.md

 - N: the mini-batch size.
 - H: the number of multi-head.
 - S: the sequence length.
+- D_qk: the head size of query and key.
-- D: the size of each head.
+- D_v: the head size of value.

 ## SDPA patterns